 2. The procedure for requesting amendment of records;

-3. A statement that Los Angeles Leadership Primary Academy forwards education records to other agencies or institutions that have requested the records and in which the student seeks or intends to enroll;
+3. A statement that Los Angeles Leadership Primary Academy forwards education records to other agencies or institutions that have requested the records and in which the student seeks or intends to enroll, or is already enrolled so long as the disclosure is for purposes related to the student’s enrollment or transfer; and

 4. The criteria for determining who constitutes a school official and what constitutes a legitimate educational interest.

-IV.
-PARENTAL AND ELIGIBLE STUDENT RIGHTS RELATING TO EDUCATION
+I IV.
+PARENTAL AND ELIGIBLE STUDENT RIGHTS RELATING TO EDUCATION RECORDSAND ELIGIBLE STUDENT RIGHTS RELATING TO EDUCATION

 Parents and eligible students have the right to review the student’s education records.
 In order to do so, parents and eligible students shall submit a request to review education records in writing to the Principal.
 Within five (5) business days, Los Angeles Leadership Primary Academy shall comply with the request.